Home

 Girls only Camp

-During the 2025 summer holidays, there will be a multi-sport week for girls – the Girls Only Camp.
-From 7 to 11 July, girls from kindergarten age to grade 6 will have the opportunity to try out different sports.
+The multi-sport girls' sports week – the Girls Only Camp – took place during the 2025 summer holidays.
+From 7 to 11 July, girls from kindergarten age to Year 6tried out various sports.

 All further information can be found on the Sports Office website.